-- After 365 days from the date of withdrawal, or after an administrative withdrawal as defined above, must apply for readmission and can only be readmitted at the discretion of the Academic Standards and Admissions Committee (ASAC) unless delegated to the Admissions Committee. - 2.
-Students who withdraw while in good standing or having accepted the terms of probation will retain credit for their prior law studies at the School if no more than two years have elapsed since their prior enrollment, or with permission of the Academic Standards Committee unless delegated to the Admissions Committee. - 3.
-Any approved readmitted students will return in the same Satisfactory Academic Progress status that was in effect on the date of withdrawal. - 4.
+- 1. After 365 days from the date of withdrawal, or after an administrative withdrawal as defined above, must apply for readmission and can only be readmitted at the discretion of the Academic Standards Committee (ASC). - 2.
+Students who withdraw while in good standing or having accepted the terms of probation will retain credit for their prior law studies at the School if no more than two years have elapsed since their prior enrollment, or with permission of the Admissions Committee. - 3.
+Any approved readmitted students will return to the same Satisfactory Academic Progress status that was in effect on the date of withdrawal. - 4.
 Where the student withdrew prior to completing a course of more than one semester, no credit will be given for any semester or portion of that course. - 5.
 Credit for coursework previously completed is not given if two or more years have elapsed since the student's previous law school enrollment.